Get Smart About Home Soundproofing

 Insulated walls will work to block sound better than uninsulated walls.
 A solid wood door will transmit less sound than a hollow one.
 One key principle is if air can penetrate through the cracks in your home, sound can too.
 So effective seals and gaskets around doors and windows are important barriers to outside noise.

 Windows are typically the primary entry point since noise travels easily through glass and windows typically have many cracks through which noise (and cold drafts) can enter.
 Insulating your windows from sound isn’t as difficult as you may think.
 Was your home built before 1950?
 There’s a good chance you have single-pane windows and those are going to allow more sound to enter your space than new double-panes.
 But even new double-pane windows, can welcome noise right in with a big “Howdy do!”
-Never fear: sound-insulated windows are within reach.
+Never fear: window noise reduction is within reach.

 Now, what if your noise problem is mainly caused by upstairs neighbors or the people living in the condo below you?
 That can be a harder soundproofing problem.
 It can involve building drop ceilings and floating floors.
 If you have the budget for it, you might consider hiring an acoustical consultant to come to your home and assess your noise situation.
 A good resource is the National Council of Acoustical Consultants.

-If outside noise is your main problem, there are several ways you can soundproof your home including caulking cracks in your window frames, installing heavy, sound dampening curtains or installing window inserts that can block 50 to 70% of the noise coming through your windows.
-Much like window inserts, insulating and air sealing your walls and ceiling will save you money, make your home more comfortable, and reduce noise.
+If outside noise is your main problem, there are several ways you can soundproof your house including caulking cracks in your window frames, installing heavy, sound dampening curtains or installing window inserts that can block 50 to 70% of the noise coming through your windows while also improving comfort and reducing energy wills.
+Insulating and air sealing your walls and ceiling also dampens noise, improves comfort, and knocks down energy bills.
 Once you reduce the sound coming through the windows of your apartment or house, you can work to absorb what’s in the room to improve acoustics, everything from upholstered furniture to acoustic panels that absorb noise.

 Keep in mind that not all noise is the same.
 Insulating your windows against sound will work best for higher frequency noises like honking horns, sirens and squeaking brakes.
 But lower frequency noises like the thumping bass of a passing car or the earth-trembling rumble of a powerful motorcycle can penetrate walls.
 Lower frequency noise dampening is a bit more tricky.

-Set your expectations: you may not be able to eliminate all sounds.
-But you can hush the outside world to a large extent, making your home a more comfortable place to be.
+Set your expectations: you may not be able to create a completely soundproof house.
+But you can hush the outside world to a large extent, making your home more peaceful.